karim-20-maker/APIs_BDD_Test/README.md

    # **Note** :-

-     # in case of java != 16 we can change the project structure to use the current java version
+     # in case of java version != 16 we can change the project structure to use the current java version